tanerijun/vitaneri/README.md

   ![penguins](./assets/penguins.jpeg)
   ![penguins](./assets/penguins.mp4)
   ```

+## Code Block's Feature

-- Highlight particular lines inside code block using curly braces.
+1. Highlight particular lines inside code block using curly braces.

 - `js {1}` will highlight the first line.
 - `js {3-5}` will highlight line 3 to 5.
+- You can also mix things up. `js {1, 3-5}` will highlight the first line and line 3 to 5.

+2. Give the code block a title

+- Example: `jsx title="Graph.tsx"`

+3. Show line numbers

+- Example: `jsx showLineNumbers`
+- Show line numbers with custom starting line.
+Example: `jsx showLineNumbers{15}` will start from line 15.